Learning passive policies with virtual energy tanks in robotics: Introduction

 On the other side of the control theoretic spectrum, recent advancements in the machine learning community are leading to robots with an outstanding awareness of complex environments and tasks.
-The intelligence encoded in the control policies, normally optimised by means of performance-based metrics, reflects complex high-level decision making strategies which are learned thanks to availability of huge datasets \cite{Zeng2018, Singh2019, Zhu2020}.
-The drawback of these families of approaches is the difficulty in guaranteeing system theoretic properties as passivity and stability for the controlled system \cite{Busoniu2018ReinforcementApproximators}.
+The intelligence encoded in the control policies, normally optimized by means of performance-based metrics, reflects complex high-level decision-making strategies which are learned thanks to the availability of huge datasets \cite{Zeng2018, Singh2019, Zhu2020}.
+The drawback of these families of approaches is the difficulty in guaranteeing system theoretic properties such as passivity and stability for the controlled system \cite{Busoniu2018ReinforcementApproximators}.

-In this work we merge the passivity-based control (PBC) design involving energy tanks and reinforcement learning framework (RL), combining system theoretic properties of the closed-loop system induced by the ultimately passive design, and high performance achievement peculiar of the RL framework.
-This procedure, presented both in inference and in training, allows to meaningful scale PBC to tasks requiring learning of complex control policies.
+In this work we merge the passivity-based control (PBC) design involving energy tanks and reinforcement learning framework (RL), combining system theoretic properties of the closed-loop system induced by the ultimately passive design, and high-performance achievement peculiar of the RL framework.
+This procedure presented both in inference and in training, allows meaningful scale PBC to tasks requiring the learning of complex control policies.